SwedbankPay/developer.swedbankpay.com/payments/credit-card/after-payment.md

 ### Options after posting a payment

-* *Abort:* It is possible to abort the process, if the payment has no successful transactions.
+* `Abort`: It is possible to abort the process, if the payment has no successful transactions.
 [See the PATCH payment description][abort].
 * If the payment shown above is done as a two phase (`Authorization`), you will need to implement the `Capture` and `Cancel` requests.
 * For `reversals`, you will need to implement the [Reversal request][reversal].
-* If you did a `PreAuthorization`, you will have to send a [Finalize request][finalize] to finalize the transaction.
+* If you did a `PreAuthorization`, you will have to send a [Finalize request][finalize] to complete the transaction.
-* *If CallbackURL is set:* Whenever changes to the payment occur a [Callback request][callback] will be posted to the callbackUrl, which was generated when the payment was created.
+* If `CallbackURL` is set: Whenever changes to the payment occur a [Callback request][callback] will be posted to the `callbackUrl`, which was generated when the payment was created.

 ### Capture